gruntjs/grunt-docs/grunt.file.md

   // cwd is effectively stripped from the beginning of all matched paths.
   cwd: String,
   // Remove the path component from all matched src files.
 The src file path
-  // is still joined to the specified destBase.
+  // is still joined to the specified dest.
   flatten: Boolean,
+  // Remove anything after (and including) the first "." in the destination
+  // path, then append this value.
+  ext: String,
   // If specified, this function will be responsible for returning the final
   // dest filepath.
-By default, it joins destBase and destPath:
+By default, it joins dest and matchedSrcPath like so:
-  rename: function(destBase, destPath, options) {
+  rename: function(dest, matchedSrcPath, options) {
-    return path.join(destBase, destPath);
+    return path.join(dest, matchedSrcPath);
   }
 };
 ```

-See the [[Configuring tasks]] guide for more information on configuring multi tasks.

 <a name="grunt-file-match"></a>
 ### grunt.file.match